MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Collaborative Stageview

 Collaborative Stageview enables multitasking scenarios where users can open and view your app content in a new Teams window accompanied by a side-panel conversation.
-It allows for meaningful content engagement and collaboration from within the same window that leads to higher user engagement for your app.
-We recommend using Collaborative Stageview when the user opens content from a conversation that is chat, channel, or channel tab.
+It allows for meaningful content engagement and collaboration from within the same window that leads to higher user engagement.
+We recommend using Collaborative Stageview when the user opens content from a chat, a channel, or a channel tab.

 :::image type="content" source="~/assets/images/tab-images/collab-view.png" alt-text="The illustration shows the Collaborative Stageview.":::

 ### Stageview Multi-window

-Stageview Multi-window is useful for scenarios where a user requires to multitask in Teams without the need for collaboration.
+Stageview Multi-window is useful for scenarios where a user wants to multitask in Teams without the need for collaboration.
 The view opens the app content in a new window without a side-panel conversation, allowing the user to focus on a single task.
-When the user opens content from a nonconversational surface for example, a personal app, we recommend Stageview Multi-window.
+We recommend Stageview Multi-window when the user opens content from a nonconversational surface such as a personal app, .

 :::image type="content" source="~/assets/images/tab-images/multi-view.png" alt-text="The illustration shows the Stageview Multi-window.":::